Curriculum Leader: Mr G Maloy

 Economics is very much a subject for students who wish to explore real life issues.
 The course enables students to develop an appreciation of economic concepts & theories through a critical consideration of current issues & problems that affect everyday life.
 Recent examples of topics covered include:

-- Should we pay to use motorways through tolls in future years?
+- Should we pay to use motorways through tolls or renationalise the railway network in order to improve UK transport provision?

-- Should there be intervention to make housing more affordable to local residents in London and UK tourist hotspots?
+- Should there be intervention to make housing more affordable to local residents in major cities such as London and UK tourist hotspots?

 Business Studies – AQA